-One of the earliest visionaries and trailblazers for female dental assistants was Julliete Southard, who, after being hired in a full time position, sought to have a unification of her proud profession.
+One of the earliest visionaries and trailblazers for female in this role was Julliete Southard, who, after being hired in a full time position, sought to have a unification of her proud profession.

-Societies for dental assistants began forming all over the United States and by 1923 Julliete Southard pushed for permission and managed to attend her first convention of dental assistants.
+These societies began forming all over the United States and by 1923 Julliete Southard pushed for permission and managed to attend her first convention of dentist assistants.

 Two years after that, in 1925, The American Dental Assistant’s Association was born (A.D.A.A.).
 She not only had become actively involved but she the president of the association by that time.

-A Look At The Dental Assistant Job Description
+A Look At The Dental Assisting Job Description

-In spite of the fact that dental assistants work very closely under the supervision of the Doctors of Dentistry, they cover a vast array of duties that would very unlikely ever fall into the category of boring routine procedure.
+In spite of the fact that they work very closely under the supervision of the Doctors of Dentistry, they cover a vast array of duties that would very unlikely ever fall into the category of boring routine procedure.

 On the contrary, a dental assistant’s job description sounds fulfilling and exciting.

 It seems fair to say that they carry much responsibility for the welfare of the patients on their shoulders.
-On the resume of a dental assistant they would have to list their duties in broad strokes just to keep it to one page!
+On a standard resume they would have to list their duties in broad strokes just to keep it to one page!

-The job description of the dental assistant includes so many duties that keep their job interesting, from the possibly less exciting example of sterilizing dental tools and carefully arranging them in their proper order, to the more hands on activities of handing those tools to the doctor as needed, in the heart of the dentists’ oral surgeries and other challenging procedures, experiencing the nitty-gritty, literally working very close and “hands on” with patients through the doctor’s guidance.
+The job description for this role includes so many duties that keep their job interesting, from the possibly less exciting example of sterilizing dental tools and carefully arranging them in their proper order, to the more hands on activities of handing those tools to the doctor as needed, in the heart of the dentists’ oral surgeries and other challenging procedures, experiencing the nitty-gritty, literally working very close and “hands on” with patients through the doctor’s guidance.

 Dental assistant jobs require one to be an effective communicator, keeping the flow of information succinct and accurate between the patient and the doctor as well as between the doctor and other staff members.

-It is often in the hands of dental assistants to keep pertinent notes and have the responsibility of keeping proper records of the treatments and procedures performed on each patient.
+It is often in the hands of dentist’s assistant to keep pertinent notes and have the responsibility of keeping proper records of the treatments and procedures performed on each patient.